Our Mission & What Makes HFS Unique

 FOCUS ON COMMUNITY SERVICE AND ENGAGEMENT

-Whether designing and running a coat drive for children of immigrants, volunteering with several Camden County-based NGOs, taking a walk to a local ice cream shop in Downtown Haddonfield to deepen understanding of chemistry, attending school on the Martin Luther King, Jr. holiday to participate in community projects, or performing service work in Costa Rica, our students are constantly engaging with, learning from and contributing productively to their communities.
+Whether designing and running a coat drive for children of immigrants, volunteering with several Camden County-based NGOs, taking a walk to a local ice cream shop in Downtown Haddonfield to deepen understanding of chemistry, or attending school on the Martin Luther King, Jr. holiday to participate in community projects, our students are constantly engaging with, learning from and contributing productively to their communities.
 Inspired by our Quaker values, HFS strives to create numerous opportunities for students to internalize the importance of stewardship, community service, and engagement.